Tour And Safari To Lake Nakuru Kenya

 Lake Nakuru is one of the Rift Valley soda lakes at an elevation of 1754 m above sea level.
 It lies to the south of Nakuru, in the rift valley of Kenya and is protected by Lake Nakuru National Park.
 The lake’s abundance of algae used to attract a vast quantity of flamingos that famously lined the shore.
 Other birds also flourish in the area, as do warthogs, baboons and other large mammals.

-Tour And Safari To Lake Nakuru Kenya– Booking Information
+Tour And Safari To Lake Nakuru Kenya– Best Know For.

 - Bird watching